bsmg/beat-saber-community-wiki/modding/example-mod.md

 In this function, let's create a new `GameObject` variable, and have it create a new GameObject.

-Next, we'll disable this gameobject.
+Next, we'll disable this GameObject.
 Why?
 The newest Beat Saber update changed how text is displayed, and text will not display when using the previous method.
 This is simply a workaround for it.

 We'll then create our new `TextMeshPro` variable, and attach the TextMeshPro to our GameObject.
 We can set the `text` value using a sneaky trick.
 Using a `List<int>`s built in function, we can grab the average from the list, and pass it to `ToString()`.
 We can also pass in a formatter into `ToString()` and format it to 2 decimal places.
 Let's set the `fontSize` to3 and the alignment to `TextAlignmentOptions.Center`.
 Finally, let's set the position of the TextMeshPro via its `rectTransform`, and set it to our `position` parameter.
 Finally, we can reactivate our GameObject, and text should display as usual.